Cue all of the nostalgic feelings because Hamburger Helper is making a comeback — and this One-Pot Hamburger Helper is still just as simple.

 - 1 tbsp. tomato paste

-- 12 oz. dried elbow pasta (I use Jovial Brown Rice Pasta)
+- 12 oz. dried elbow pasta (I use Jovial Brown Rice Pasta for Gluten-Free) *regular pasta or even chickpea pasta works here

 - 2 cups beef broth

-- 2 cups milk (if you want this to be dairy free, just do 4 cups of beef broth)
+- 2 cups milk *for dairy-free, sub 2 cups almond milk or just do 4 cups of beef broth

-- Heat a very large skillet, or a pot, over medium-high heat.
+- Heat a deep skillet or pot over medium-high heat.
 Add olive oil, onions, and ground beef.
 Season with the salt, pepper, garlic powder, and paprika.
 Saute, breaking up the ground beef with the back of a spoon, until the beef is cooked through, no longer pink, about 5-7 minutes.
+Drain off excess fat if necessary (I like to keep at least 2 tbsp in there for added flavor).

 - Add in the tomato paste and stir to combine.

-- Remove from heat and add in the cheese, if using, and stir to combine.
+- Remove from heat and fold in the cheese.
+Garnish with parsley, if using.

 - Serve and enjoy!